-Strike completed a series of studies to feasibility standard on the Berau Coal project on 11 June 2009.
+Strike completed a series of studies to feasibility standard on the Berau Coal Project during 2009.
 The results, based on a peak production rate of 3 Mtpa and a coal price of US\$52 per tonne FOB ship were:

-- Projected annual operating surplus of approximately US\$33m. - Total capital cost of approximately US\$20m. - Average operating costs of approximately US\$41 per tonne. - A run-of-mine coal product of medium calorific value of approximately 5,550 kcal/kg (gar) with low sulphur - 0.66%, as received ("ar"); ash - 7.3%, (ar) and total moisture - 16.6%, (ar). - A development construction timetable of 7-8 months from receipt of development approvals to production with first shipment of product 2 months after completion of construction.

-Based on the current JORC Resource and the exploration target the Company is targeting 7-9 years' mine life.
+- Projected annual operating surplus of approximately US\$33m. - Total capital cost of approximately US\$20m plus working capital. - Average operating costs of approximately US\$41 per tonne. - A development construction timetable of 7-8 months from receipt of development approvals to production, with first shipment of product 2 months after completion of construction. - Based on the current JORC Resource and the exploration target, the Company is targeting 7-9 years' mine life.